 There is a copy of the famous Little Mermaid statue from Copenhagen, as well as one featuring the bust of famed Danish fable writer Hans Christian Andersen.
 A replica of Copenhagen’s Round Tower or Rundetårn in the scale 1:3 was finished in 1991 in the town center.

 Solvang’s main streets are packed with various small and medium-size stores, cafes, and places to eat.
-There is an amazing leather store, more than a few great chocolatiers as well as various other interesting gift shops, shoe stores, etc. We found that the quality of the items we bought on our trips to Solvang to be always excellent.
-The Hats Unlimited was one of our favorite destinations and the Ingeborg’s Danish Chocolates was the place we kept coming back for more sweet stuff :).
+There is an amazing leather store, more than a few great chocolatiers as well as various other interesting gift shops, shoe stores, etc. We found that the quality of the items we bought on our trips to Solvang to be excellent.
+The Hats Unlimited was one of our favorite destinations and Ingeborg’s Danish Chocolates was the place we kept coming back for sweet stuff.
+There are also quite a few bakeries if chocolates are not your thing.

 Logging and Food

 Another good choice and usually significantly less expensive is the Wine Valley Inn & Cottages.
 Both hotels are located right in the center of Solvang and are usually booked weeks in advance.
 Have that in mind and plan accordingly.

-Food-wise we liked Paula’s Pancake House and especially the Fresco Valley Cafe for breakfast.
+Food-wise we liked Paula’s Pancake House and the Fresco Valley Cafe for breakfast.
+Brekkies was also very very good.
 The first one is quite popular so you might have to wait 30 minutes or more for a table.
-Honestly, we thought the food in Fresco Cafe was overall better and the wait time significantly less.
-For dinner, we really liked the Ramen Katori but there are various other options as well.
+Honestly, we thought the food in Fresco Cafe and Brekkies were overall better and the wait time there significantly less.
+For dinner, we really liked the Ramen Katori (Ramen Noodles) and Chomp (Burgers) but there are various other options as well.
 For those of you who are big wine fans, Solvang has a lot to offer.
-Plenty of wine tasting bars and spots scattered around the main streets.
+Plenty of wine-tasting bars and spots scattered around the main streets.
 Almost always packed and buzzing with great music.